runyanjake/whitney/traefik/README.md

 Providers list for Traefik: `https://doc.traefik.io/traefik/https/acme/#providers`.

-1. Update `docker-compose.yml` with the correct values.
+1. Update `docker-compose-BLANKED.yml` with the correct values and copy it to `docker-compose.yml`.

 `EMAIL@ME.COM`